-8.4 Child & Youth Protection Education for Children and Youth in Parochial Schools and Religious Education Programs: With the assistance of their Local Administrator, Principals, Directors/Coordinators for Religious Education and Youth Ministry Leaders will ensure that Empowering God's Children abuse prevention education training is conducted at both the elementary (K-6th grade) and middle/secondary (7th-12th grade) levels.
+9.4 Child & Youth Protection Education for Children and Youth in Parishes, Parochial Schools, and Religious Education Programs: With the assistance of their Local Administrator, Principals, Directors/Coordinators for Religious Education and Youth Ministry Leaders will ensure that abuse prevention education training is conducted at both the elementary (PK- 6th grade) and middle/secondary (7th-12th grade) levels, including parish mother's day out programs (or equivalent programs).

-Empowering God's Children shall be conducted twice per year, every year, to children in all grades of every diocesan school, as well as to all children participating in parish religious education and youth ministry programs.
+Abuse prevention training shall be conducted twice per year, every year, to children in all grades of every diocesan school, as well as to all children participating in parish religious education and youth ministry programs.
 The education shall take place no later than November during the first semester and April during the second semester.
 Education schedule and material will be made available by the Office of Child and Youth Protection.
+All personnel who teach abuse prevention training modules to children will participate in VIRTUS Lesson Leader Orientation and Certification training prior to training children.